Image Classification in the past

 Filed: October 3, 2016

-In one embodiment the present invention is a method for populating and updating a database of images of landmarks including geo-clustering geo-tagged images according to geographic proximity to generate one or more geo-clusters, and visual-clustering the one or more geo-clusters according to image similarity to generate one or more visual clusters.
-In another embodiment, the present invention is a system for identifying landmarks from digital images, including the following components: a database of geo-tagged images; a landmark database; a geo-clustering module; and a visual clustering module.
-In other embodiments, the present invention may be a method of enhancing user queries to retrieve images of landmarks or a method of automatically tagging a new digital image with text labels.
+In one embodiment, the present invention is a method for populating and updating a database of images of landmarks, including geo-clustering geo-tagged images according to geographic proximity to generate one or more geo-clusters and visual-clustering the one or more geo-clusters according to image similarity to generate one or more visual clusters.
+In another embodiment, the present invention is a system for identifying landmarks from digital images, including the following components: a database of geo-tagged images, a landmark database; a geo-clustering module; and a visual clustering module.
+In other embodiments, the present invention may enhance user queries to retrieve images of landmarks or a method of automatically tagging a new digital image with text labels.

 Even Smarter Image Classification of Landmarks?

-This system appears to be capable of finding very popular landmarks in photo collections across the web and storing those in a landmark database, where it might geocluster those.
+This system appears to be capable of finding trendy landmarks in photo collections across the web and storing those in a landmark database, where it might be geo-cluster those.
 It’s interesting to think about this effort.
-If Google might use those landmark images in Image Search Results, it may not stop image classification at that point
+If Google might use those landmark images in Image Search Results, it may not stop image classification at that point.